 - Soc 8790 - Adv.
 Topics in Theory: Contemporary

 Research & Professional Activities

-- Breaking the Pendulum: The Long Struggle Over Criminal Justice (with Phil Goodman and Michelle Phelps.
-Forthcoming.
-Oxford University Press.
+- Breaking the Pendulum: The Long Struggle Over Criminal Justice, with Phil Goodman and Michelle Phelps.
+2017.
+UK: Oxford University Press.

 - The 'Toughest Beat': Politics, Punishment, and the Prison Officers' Union in California.
 2011.
-New York: Oxford University Press.
+NY: Oxford University Press.

 - Herbert Jacob Book Prize